 The Alpino system is a linguistically motivated, wide-coverage, grammar and parser for Dutch in the tradition of HPSG.
-It consists of over 600 grammar rules and a large lexicon of over 100,000 lexemes and various rules to recognize special constructs such as named entities, temporal expressions, etc. Heuristics have been implemented to deal with unknown words and word sequences, and ungrammatical or out-of-coverage sentences (which may nevertheless contain fragments that are analysable).
+It consists of over 500 grammar rules and a large lexicon of over 100.000 lexemes.
+Heuristics have been implemented to deal with unknown words and ungrammatical or out-of-coverage sentences (which may nevertheless contain fragments that are analysable).
 The grammar provides a 'deep' level of syntactic analysis.
-The output of the system is a dependency graph. van Noord (2006) shows that the accuracy of the system (fscore of named dependency triples), when evaluated on a test-set of 1400 newspaper sentences, is about 91%.
+The output of the system is a dependency graph.
+Malouf et al. (2004) shows that the accuracy of the system, when evaluated on a test-set of 500 newspaper sentences, is over 88%, which is in line with state-of-the-art systems for English.

 Alpino includes heuristics for recognising named entities.
 For the QA task, classification of these entities was added.
 To this end, we collected lists of personal names (120K), geographical names (12K), organisation names (26k), and miscellaneous items (2K).
 The data was primarily extracted from the Twente News Corpus, a collection of over 300 million words of newspaper text, which comes with relevant annotation.
-For unknown names, a maximum entropy classifier was trained, using the Dutch part of the shared task for CONLL 2003.
-The accuracy on unseen CONLL data of the resulting classifier which combines dictionary look-up and a maximum entropy classifier is 88.2%.
+For unknown names, a maximum entropy classifier was trained, using the Dutch part of the shared task for CONLL 2003.1 The accuracy on unseen CONLL data of the resulting classifier (which combines dictionary look-up and a maximum entropy classifier) is 88.2%.

-The Dutch text collection for CLEF, which contains all articles from the 1994 and 1995 edition of two Dutch newspapers, was tokenised and segmented into 4.1 million sentences, and parsed in full.
+The Dutch text collection for CLEF was tokenised and segmented into (4.1 million) sentences, and parsed in full.
 We used a Beowulf Linux cluster of 128 Pentium 4 processors2 to complete the process in about three weeks.
 The dependency trees are stored as XML.
-For our closed domain medical QA system, we recently also parsed a 3 million word heterogeneous medical text collection, including reference works such as encyclopedias and manuals, and web documents, as well as the Dutch (October 2005) version of Wikipedia (25 million words).